"You can't calculate probabilities with just algebra. The geometry must be taken into account."

-The original Needle was randomly and gravitationally correct when it valued a randomly measured field's diameter as: "1." .
-By simple deduction, a radius therefore has a random value of ".50" .
+The original Needle was randomly and gravitationally correct when it valued a randomly measured field's diameter as: "1.".
+By simple deduction, a radius therefore has a random value: ".50".

-This is the random geometric truth and message from the original Needle.
+This random geometric truth is from the original Needle.

 Any attempt to apply the algebra of traditional mathematics and/or random quadrature to reconcile the differences with geometric probability is useless if the purpose is to understand randomness.
 This is the "spookiness" of "action at a distance."
 The attempted reconciliation inevitably leads to an all-encompassing world of pi.